Power and Controversy

 Some experts disagree that Wal-Mart has peaked, arguing that Wal-Mart can always enter new retail segments.
 After all, it didn't sell groceries originally and now that is a huge part of the company's business.
 Wal-Mart also has plenty of growth opportunity in the international market.

-For more information on Wal-Mart and related topics, check out the links on the next page.
+For more information on Wal-Mart and related topics, check out the links below.